 Not only can the immeasurable qualities of some motivational quotes negatively impact us, but so can their unrealistic expectations.
 Rice stresses that we need to be mindful of the difference between the shiny aspirational image of the ideal that predominates social media vs. what is considered real, measurable, and attainable.
 This doesn’t only refer to the consumption of motivational quotes, but social media in general.
 How much of fantasy living — whether it’s vacation photos or flawless gym selfies — can we absorb before we see an impact?
 It’s important to know our limits and to be selective with our time on the feed.

 “Motivational quotes and social outlets alike, received in the right frame of mind and used in moderation can be good,” says Rice.
 As noted above, these motivational messages often result in new feelings of inspiration, and affirmative uplift.
 However, Rice reminds us: “Take the scrolling and absorption too far and we might see side effects that don’t serve us.”

 By remaining discerning and selective with the accounts you follow, and the time you spend on social media, your mind and well-being will be better served.
-If you’re feeling particularly down, and you feel that motivational quotes are negatively impacting you, or have trouble managing your time on social media, you might consider speaking with a licensed therapist who can help design a personalized strategy for smarter social media use.
+If you’re feeling particularly down, and you feel that motivational quotes are negatively impacting you, or have trouble managing your time on social media, you might consider speaking with a licensed online therapist who can help design a personalized strategy for smarter social media use.